ALCHElVlY/Inarius/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 Inarius was designed around the idea of bringing a Diablo II database right to your Discord.
-The bot has access to some of D2R's most well built community API's, bringing loads of tools for users to use to interact and communicate with the D2R community.
-Having the bot in your discord allows users to interact with an API for creating and saving character builds, it also allows users to buy/sell items using the D2 marketplace API.
+The bot has access to some of D2R's most well built community API's, bringing loads of tools for users to use to interact and communicate with the Diablo II: Resurrected community.

 Inarius comes equipped with the following:
 * Various commands for cube recipes, runewords, item stats, and more!